Frequently asked questions regarding the admissions process:

-All courses taken for the MLA degree must come from the Stanford MLA curriculum, so we do not accept transfer credit .
+All courses taken for the MLA degree must come from the Stanford MLA curriculum or approved Stanford graduate departmental courses, so we do not accept transfer credit.

-Graduating from an American institution does not guarantee that an applicant's written and oral communication skills are at the level required by the MLA.
-If you graduated from an American university with a degree in the Humanities, you may be exempted from the TOEFL requirement.
-For all other degrees, the TOEFL is required if English is not your native language.
+Graduating from a US institution does not guarantee that an applicant's written and oral communication skills are at the level required by the MLA.
+If you graduated from an US university with a degree in the Humanities, you may be exempted from the TOEFL requirement.
+For all other degrees, the TOEFL is required if English is not your first language.
 Setting up the TOEFL test can be time-consuming, so plan accordingly.

 Yes, though you should note that as a part-time program, we are not able to sponsor student visas.
 The international students we have had in the program have been in the US on work or spousal visas.
 It is the responsibility of the applicant to research and understand if their visa type will allow them remain in the US and study at a part-time graduate degree program.